NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 ## Getting Started
 This manual gives you a good intro to the topic.
 Before using this manual, don't forget to [install it](../README.md)!

+## About Genome
+First of all, let's talk about genome.

+## Mutations and Genetic Algorithm

 ## Simple Environment
-First of all, we need an environment.
+Now we need an environment.
 For explanation I will use the built-in example.
-This model trains cells (in computing called agents) that can only move in any 4 directions: south, west, north and east.
+This model trains cells that can only move in any 4 directions: south, west, north and east.
 They can only move on a zone set by a user, so if they try to walk out of the map they will just hit the wall.
+They will learn to move left.
 Let's look at our agent's code:

 ```python
 import random